-C. Federal Income Taxes: It is the Fund's intention to comply with requirements of Subchapter M of the Internal Revenue Code applicable to regulated investment companies and to distribute substantially all of its taxable income and capital gains to its shareholders.
+- C. Federal Income Taxes: It is the Fund's intention to comply with requirements of Subchapter M of the Internal Revenue Code applicable to regulated investment companies and to distribute substantially all of its taxable income and capital gains to its shareholders.
 Therefore, no provision for Federal income or excise taxes is required.
 Management of the Fund has concluded that there are no significant uncertain tax positions that would require recognition in the financial statements.
-Since tax authorities can examine previously filed tax returns, the Fund's tax returns filed for the tax years 2012 to 2015 are subject to review.

-- D. Foreign Currency Translation: Investment securities and other assets and liabilities denominated in foreign currencies are translated into U.S. dollar amounts at the date of valuation at the mean of the quoted bid and asked prices of such currencies.
+Since tax authorities can examine previously filed tax returns, the Fund's tax returns filed for the tax years 2014 to 2017 are subject to review. - D. Foreign Currency Translation: Investment securities and other assets and liabilities denominated in foreign currencies are translated into U.S. dollar amounts at the date of valuation at the mean of the quoted bid and asked prices of such currencies.
 Purchases and sales of investment securities and income and expense items denominated in foreign currencies are translated into U.S. dollar amounts at the rate of exchange prevailing on the respective dates of such transactions.
 The Fund does not isolate that portion of the results of operations resulting from changes in foreign exchange rates on investments from the fluctuations arising from changes in market prices of securities held.
 Such fluctuations are included with the net realized and unrealized gain or loss on investments. - E. Use of Estimates: The preparation of financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
-Actual results could differ from those estimates. - F. Accounting Standards: The Fund adopted Accounting Standards Update ("ASU") 2015-03, Simplifying the Presentation of Debt Issuance Costs, which requires that debt issuance costs related to a recognized debt liability be presented in the Statement of Assets and Liabilities as a direct deduction from the carrying amount of that debt liability.
+Actual results could differ from those estimates.